Residency

 Residency Determination Deadlines

-A residency determination deadine establishes the date that all residency related documentation must be issued or dated by in order to prove CA state residency for tuition purposes prior to the semester the student wishes to start classes.
+A residency determination deadline establishes the date that all residency related documentation must be issued or dated by in order to prove CA state residency for tuition purposes prior to the semester the student wishes to start classes.

 |